AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/navigate.md

 ---
 solution: Experience Platform
-title: Discover playbooks
+title: Navigate to Use Case Playbooks
-description: Learn how to discover a gallery of playbooks and get started with an inspirational sandbox.
+description: Learn how to navigate a gallery of playbooks and get started with an inspirational sandbox.
 role: User
 exl-id: 1f5dae75-1136-4be3-9132-01d36a4066ca
 ---
-# Discover playbooks
+# Navigate to Use Case Playbooks

 Use Case Playbooks are available at no extra cost to all Adobe Experience Platform customers.
 To access a rich gallery of use case playbooks in the Experience Platform UI, select **[!UICONTROL Playbooks]** from the left navigation.